twinhuynh/Tiny-Virtual-Machine/README.md

 Tiny Virtual Machine
-one paragraph stating what is your program doing

 The program acts as a machine that takes in set of instructions and executing it.
 It reads a .txt file with set of instructions containing opcodes line by line, then storing it into an array of instructions (Program Memory).
 After all the instructions